Siddhesh195803/Netflix_data_analysis/README.md

 # Data Importation:

-Utilized PySpark to read and preprocess the data.
+Utilized Pandas to read and preprocess the data.
 Imported the cleaned data into SQL Server for further analysis.

 # Data Analysis: